 Prior to their start date, think of all of the processes that your new team member will be responsible for.
 Although they may be clear to you, put yourself in the shoes of somebody who’s stepping into the role for the first time– daunting, right?
 Create process guides so that your new employee has a clear outline for which steps to take to do their job well.

-Nothing says “welcome to the team” like a welcome kit full of treats, some swag, and a meaningful card to get your employees excited about working for your org.
+Nothing says “welcome to the team” like a welcome kit full of treats, some swag, and a meaningful card to get your employees excited about working for your organization.
 If you’d like to make custom employee onboarding gifts a breeze, work with Gift Better Co. to curate, source, and ship your employee onboarding gifts whenever you welcome a new employee.

 Work with existing members of your team to create a resource hub for new employees.
 This hub should include important process documents as well as blog posts, videos, and other pieces of content that will give them more context about your company, their job, your industry, or any important tools that they’ll be using regularly.